13 Stylish Facts About dELiA*s

 With its irregular capitalization and engaging photos, dELiA*s was a standout from the start.
 That strategy came from creative director Charlene Benson and her collaborators.
 Benson was the art director of Mademoiselle magazine when she got the dELiA*s gig—and she kept that day job for a full year while producing the catalog at night.

 How Benson got the dELiA*s job is what she calls a “folksy” story: One of her friends, the writer Hilton Als, met Kahn at an art show, and they got to talking about the catalog.
 Benson went in for an interview.
-The office was casual; “It looked like they had collected all the furniture off the street,” Benson tells Mental Floss.
+The office was casual; “It looked like they had collected all the furniture off the street,” Benson told Mental Floss in 2017.
 “They didn’t really have an idea of what it should be yet.
 They wanted to know if I knew how to put together a photo shoot, how to do the layout, how to talk to printers.
 It was more of the business part of it.”

 Given pretty much free rein—albeit on a shoestring budget—Benson hired some help and got to work … at night, after she finished at her day job.
-And though she loved working at Mademoiselle (which was, she says, “wonderful”), dELiA*s gave her a different kind of opportunity.
-“I did all of the things that I didn’t get to do at Mademoiselle—choose the pictures where the girls were making faces, and have kind of more chaotic layouts, and just have a certain kind of fun and a certain kind of real girl-ness that I always missed working at a Condé Nast fashion magazine,” she says.
+And though she loved working at Mademoiselle (which was, she said, “wonderful”), dELiA*s gave her a different kind of opportunity.
+“I did all of the things that I didn’t get to do at Mademoiselle—choose the pictures where the girls were making faces, and have kind of more chaotic layouts, and just have a certain kind of fun and a certain kind of real girl-ness that I always missed working at a Condé Nast fashion magazine,” she said.

 That included randomly capitalized type.
-“We really liked that mixed up and down type,” Benson says.
+“We really liked that mixed up and down type,” Benson said.
 “Sassy had kind of done something like that [before dELiA*s] and we really liked it.
 But because I was such a bad typist a lot of times my typing would kind of look like that, so it was like, ‘This feels right.’”

 Benson didn’t do any market research to create the catalog, but she did look at teen magazines that were available at the time.
 “When I looked at teen stuff it was a lot of ‘how to kiss a boy,’ or ‘how to know if he likes you.’”
 She and her team decided to do the opposite: “It was kind of like, ‘Let’s do something where that’s not in the picture yet or maybe it’s not the most important thing to her—that she’s more creative, and she’s more interesting, and she’s more about her friends still.”

-The copy in the catalog (an example: “wOulD YoU rAtHeR bE iN a cAve oF sNakEs oR a bAthTub fUlL oF sluGs?”) also reflected that—something Benson says parents appreciated.
+The copy in the catalog (an example: “wOulD YoU rAtHeR bE iN a cAve oF sNakEs oR a bAthTub fUlL oF sluGs?”) also reflected that—something Benson said parents appreciated.
 “I got a lot of nice notes from moms that would be like, ‘Oh thank you for the funny copy.
 My daughter and I had a really beautiful moment reading it together.’”

 Rarely will you find a girl in a dELiA*s catalog smiling; she’s more likely to be making a funny face or looking like she’s having the time of her life.
 They were looking for a particular type of girl, Benson says—someone who was expressive.
 "Sometimes I would ask them, 'Do you want to be an actress someday?'
 The actual shoots were super fun.
 We just had the funniest crew, and the stylist that we worked with consistently, Galadriel Masterson, was just really, really funny and she had this way of teaching the girls how to be on set and how to express themselves.
 She had a really good idea for how to put the stuff together because we weren’t match-y and we weren’t outfit-y.
 We just shot a lot of film until we got the funny pictures we wanted."
 Benson brought on Kevin Hatt to photograph the early catalogs, and later, Mei Tao shot them.

 According to the models who participated in those shoots—who typically had already appeared in teen mags like Seventeen—they really were awesome.
-“Every single one was fun,” model Kim Matulova told MTV.
+“Every single one was fun,” model Kim Matulova (above) told MTV.
 “There was always a lot of energy and it was very natural, unforced, and spur-of-the-moment.
 [The photographer] would just turn on the music and let us girls do our thing, and he’d capture it.”

 The photographer shot on Polaroid, and the models would get to take some photos home at the end of the shoot.
 “I have a huge box at my mom’s house full of old Polaroids and outtakes,” Matulova said.